PrabakaranKaruppannan/WebServerUsingNodeJsAndExpressJs/README.md

 ```

 ### Run
-There are two files
+There are two files.
-1. webserver.js - To run web server using Node Js
+1. webserver.js - To run web server using Node Js.
-2. index.js - To run web server using Express Js
+2. index.js - To run web server using Express Js.

 You have to run either below command in your terminal to check out the functionalities.